BristolCompositesInstitute/abaci/README.md

 - Prescribe and run benchmark problems as test cases
   - Perform regression checks on output database results
   - Automatically run post-processing commands and scripts
+- Submit jobs to a cluster via SLURM with an easy interface
 - Specify dependencies to reuse code from other abaci projects

 ## 1. Getting Started